jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/support.md

 Are you just starting to explore the functionality of the Speech service?
 Are you implementing a new feature to your application?
 Here are suggestions about where you can get help as a developer.

 > [!div class="checklist"]
-> * Stay informed about new developments in *Azure Cognitive Services*, or find the latest news related to the *Speech service*.
+> * Stay informed about new developments in *Azure Cognitive Research Technologies*, or find the latest news related to the *Speech service*.
 > * Release notes contain information for all releases.
 > * Search to see if your issue was discussed by the community, or if existing documentation for the feature you want to implement already exists.
 > * If you can't find a satisfactory answer, ask a question on *Stack Overflow*.